As a lover of books and the written word, I decided to write about my experiences with challenging health issues in the online world.

 For perfectionists, pursue your creativity, in spite of the critics.
 It's one way to achieve your freedom from old, negative thoughts and to start living an authentic life.

 I write about creativity and especially the blocks we encounter like perfectionism on my blog: www.wisdomelements.wordpress.com

 There are times in life when we need support with life's challenges, to learn techniques that will help us get through difficult times, and to see if there is an opportunity for growth and wisdom in the situation.
 Challenges also present opportunities to learn resilience so that we can face our future, better armed with skills that will support us should we face another challenging situation.

 Although I have worked as a counsellor, I no longer run a formal counselling practice.
-Instead, I've been drawn to provide a holistic type of pastoral care through the various charitable work I do, but also, simply smiling to a stranger in the street is a way of sharing love and changing the world in any way we can.
-I also found that working as a volunteer has helped me heal as it took the focus off me and my worries, and it showed me that there is always someone facing a greater challenge and need.
+Instead, I've been drawn to provide a holistic type of pastoral care through the various charitable work I do, I also find just smiling to a stranger is a way of sharing love and changing the world in a small but profound way.
+Working as a volunteer has also helped me heal as it took the focus off my worries, and showed me that there is always someone facing a greater challenge.

 I personally believe, the best way to better mental, emotional and physical health is to take an integrative approach.
 Along with seeking help of a good healthcare professional and a professional counsellor, I also encourage people to start writing, to journal their thoughts and feelings.
 Sometimes, the simple act of writing can help us find the answers.
-Meditation, contemplative Prayer along with mindfulness, time in nature and engaging in a creative pursuit can all be truly healing and calming, especially for anyone suffering with anxiety and depression.
+Meditation, Contemplative Prayer, mindfulness, time in nature and engaging in creative pursuits can be healing and calming, especially for anyone suffering with anxiety and depression.